The Two Stages of Withdrawal – Acute and Post-Acute

 One of the best things about the program is the staff.
 It’s such a great team and they’re so inspirational.

-Seasons Bali is an idyllic place to recover from the isolation and chaos of ecstasy addiction.
+Seasons Bali is an idyllic place to recover from the isolation and chaos of ice addiction.
 Not only do clients have unlimited access to a dedicated team of addiction professionals but they also live within a magnificent tropical estate.

 Located in the midst of sweeping rice fields, the rehab centre is a haven of peace and tranquillity.
 Every day a wonderful team of Balinese staff take care of your housekeeping needs and our chef serves a selection of delicious healthy meals made from premium local produce.
 Everything is set up to create a safe space where clients can focus entirely on recovery.